Understanding The Difference Between Dry Needling Vs Acupuncture

 What Is Dry Needling?

-Dry needling is typically performed by physical therapists.
+Dry needling is typically performed by physical therapists with specific training in this area.

-The technique is called dry needling as there is no medication injected or blood drawn as would be the case in “wet needling” often referred to by physicians as injections – think hypodermic needles.
+The technique is called dry needling as there is no medication injected or blood drawn.

 The side effects associated with dry needling are typically mild, but may include bruising, minor bleeding, and temporary soreness in areas where the needles were inserted.